 The Board of Directors receives a monthly financial report generated by the Company's management information system.
-The report comprises consolidated financial information and includes an income statement, balance sheet and cash flow statement, including management performance comments by Business Units and communication of key issues.
+The report comprises consolidated financial information and includes an income statement, statement of financial position and cash flow statement, including management performance comments by Business Units and communication of key issues.
 Members of the Executive Committee may attend meetings of the Board of Directors, if required, and the CFO attends meetings of the Audit Committee.
 The Audit Committee defines and evaluates the most important risks of the Group in a process based on a detailed risk catalog.
-As a general principle, risks are assessed, monitored and mitigated in a decentralized manner where risks originate, i.e. directly in the business or in the various functional streams, such as Finance, Supply Chain, IT, Human Resources (HR), Legal and Compliance.
+As a general principle, risks are assessed, monitored and mitigated in a decentralized manner where risks originate, i. e. directly in the business or in the various functional streams, such as Finance, Supply Chain, IT, Human Resources (HR), Legal and Compliance.
 A centralized risk management function actively supports the Audit Committee by focusing on key strategic risks for the Group and its Business Units.
 These risks are periodically reviewed jointly with the Executive Committee or Business Unit management and reported to the Audit Committee.
-Additionally, risk management processes are installed in all major country organizations, with a perspective on the local platforms that enable and support the various businesses in a country.
+Additionally, risk management processes are installed in all major market organizations, with a perspective on the local platforms that enable and support the various businesses in a market.
 Based on the evaluation, a detailed catalog of measures for the most important risks is presented to the Audit Committee in its last meeting during each year, which evaluates the risk matrix resolving a catalog of measures.
-The most important risks, along with possible measures to prevent and minimize potential damage, are presented to the Board of Directors for consideration and decision-making.
+The most important risks, along with possible measures to prevent and minimize potential damage, are presented to the Board of Directors for consideration and decisionmaking.

-Internal Audit, the external auditors and the governance, risk and compliance function support the Board of Directors in exercising its supervisory and control functions.
-The internal audit function reports directly to the Chairman of the Board of Directors and the Audit Committee and comprises auditors who travel on a pan-Asian and European basis, completing audit assignments assigned by the Audit Committee.
+Internal Audit, the external auditors and the governance, risk and compliance functions support the Board of Directors in exercising its supervisory and control functions.
+The internal audit function reports directly to the Chairman of the Board of Directors and the Audit Committee and comprises auditors who travel on a pan-Asian and European basis, completing audit assignments allocated by the Audit Committee.
 Internal audit presents update reports in each Audit Committee meeting.
 The compliance function reports to the General Counsel and comprises compliance professionals who develop compliance policies, monitor reports regarding compliance matters and conduct investigations into compliance matters.

-4. Executive Committee (formerly Senior Executive Team)
+4. Executive Committee

-The Senior Executive Team has been renamed as the Executive Committee in May 2019.
-It is no longer made up of two distinct groupings: the Executive Board and Group Management, but be one group of Executive Committee members.
 The Executive Committee (Geschäftsleitung) is composed of the following members: the CEO, the CFO, the General Counsel, the Head of Corporate Affairs & Strategic Investments, the Chief Information Officer and the Business Units Heads.